-Ted Larson: The Lord on Mount Sinai, 2006.74
+Ted Larson: The Lord on Mount Sinai, 2006.54

-Consistent with Jesus' expectation that Nicodemus, as a "master of Israel" should have already been familiar with this line of interpretation, there is evidence that "some early Jewish [exegetes] in the more mystic tradition may have also understood 'seeing God's kingdom' in terms of visionary ascents to heaven, witnessing the enthroned king."
-Moreover, the Jewish scholar "Philo[, a near contemporary of Jesus Christ,] declares that the Sinai revelation worked in Moses a second birth which transformed him from an earthly to a heavenly man; Jesus, by [way of] contrast, came from above to begin with and grants others a birth 'from above."
+Consistent with Jesus' expectation that Nicodemus, as a "master of Israel"55 should have already been familiar with this line of interpretation, there is evidence that "some early Jewish [exegetes] in the more mystic tradition may have also understood 'seeing God's kingdom' in terms of visionary ascents to heaven, witnessing the enthroned king."56 Moreover, the Jewish scholar "Philo[, a near contemporary of Jesus Christ,] declares that the Sinai revelation worked in Moses a second birth which transformed him from an earthly to a heavenly man; Jesus, by [way of] contrast, came from above to begin with and grants others a birth 'from above."57

-Ezekiel and the Resurrection in the Valley of Life, Jewish Synagogue at Dura Europos, ca. AD 254.78
+Ezekiel and the Resurrection in the Valley of Life, Jewish Synagogue at Dura Europos, ca. AD 254.58

 Several scholars have argued that ideas corresponding to those of Philo about the culminating steps of a second birth "from above" may have been reflected figuratively in Jewish ritual at Qumran and elsewhere.
 These rituals enacted the liturgical equivalent of actual heavenly ascent.
 As has been detailed elsewhere, these rituals seem to have been, at least in the case of the synagogue of Dura Europos, centered on the story of Ezekiel's vision, in chapter 37, of the resurrection of the dry bones.
-This is of particular interest in light of Donald Carson's observation that although many Old Testament writers "look forward to a time when God's 'spirit' will be poured out on humankind," the most important of all these is Ezekiel.
-He observes that in Ezekiel 36:25-27, as in John 3, "water and spirit come together so forcefully, the first to signify cleansing from impurity, and the second to depict the transformation of heart that will enable people to follow God wholly.
-And it is no accident that the account of the valley of dry bones, where Ezekiel preaches and the Spirit brings life to dry bones, follows hard after Ezekiel's water/spirit passage."
+Ezekiel 36 and 37, like John 3, speak of the cleansing and transforming power of water and spirit, and promise exaltation and eternal life to the faithful through a new and "everlasting covenant."